sdziuda/ipp-phones/README.md

 # Operations on phone numbers
 Main task of Individual Programming Project in year 2022.<br/>
-First part of the task is to implement operations regarding phone forwarding.
+First part of the task is to implement operations regarding phone forwarding.<br/>
 Second part of the task is to add '*' and '#' as supported digits and to implement function phfwdReverse().